Greuel/github-workflow-dashboard/README.md

 The frontend will then be available on http://localhost:3000 - make it accessible as you please!

-The frontend assumes that the user also has access to the backend API as it is doing client side requests.
-The following endpoints need to be exposed from your webserver/proxy and be routed to the backend service:
+The frontend assumes that the user also has access to the backend api as it is doing client side requests.
+Default URL for frontend to access the backend api: `${location.protocol}${process.env.PUBLIC_URL}/api` The following endpoints need to be exposed from your webserver/proxy and be routed to the backend service:
 - /workflows-completed-count
 - /workflows-completed-count-by-repo
 - /workflow_runs